Joseph Pipal

 Joseph Amos Pipal (January 18, 1874 – August 10, 1955) was an American football, basketball, and track and field coach.
-He served as the head football coach at Doane College (1902), Dickinson College (1907), the University of South Dakota (1910), Occidental College (1911–1915, 1921–1923), and Oregon State University (1916–1917), compiling a career college football record of 50–35–3.
-Pipal was credited with devising lateral pass and mud cleats for football shoes and in 1934 wrote a book titled The lateral pass technique and strategy.
+He served as the head football coach at Doane College (1902), Huron University in 1905, Dickinson College (1907), the University of South Dakota (1910), Occidental College (1911–1915, 1921–1923), and Oregon State University (1916–1917), compiling a career college football record of 50–35–3.
+Pipal was credited with devising lateral pass and mud cleats for football shoes and in 1934 wrote a book titled The Lateral Pass: Technique and Strategy.

 Born in Zachotín, Austria-Hungary, Pipal attended Beloit College, the University of Chicago, and Yale University.
+Pipal competed in football and track and field for Beloit.
 He died on August 10, 1955, of a heart attack at his home in Los Angeles, California.

 Coaching career

 Dickinson

 Pipal was the seventh head football coach at Dickinson College in Carlisle, Pennsylvania and he held that position for the 1907 season.
 His overall coaching record at Dickinson was 2–6–1.